pkorneev/Barbershop-commerce/README.md

 This is an almost ready-to-use web application for a barbershop to run your business.
 The only thing to change is to connect it to the CMS(replace hardcoded object with services with a data witch you would GET from the CMS, replace reservation form with CMS data to track reservations and conditionally show oportunities).

+Technologies:

+React(JS) with react hooks, State managment with a help of ContextAPI, Styling with a CSS modules.